- Outset Study

-Simon Periton (b.
-1964, Kent) lives and works in Bath and London.
-Studied at Central St Martin’s School of Art.
-Select commissions include public sculpture projects for Radcliffe Observatory Quarter, University of Oxford; Firstsite, Colchester; Channel Four; and the Victoria and Albert Museum.
-Select solo exhibitions include Your War - My Love, Galerie Simpson, Swansea (2018); Resistance is Fertile, Waddesdon Manor, Waddesdon (2015); Celestial Agriculture, New Art Centre, Salisbury (2015); The Rose Engine, The Modern Institute, Glasgow (2013); The Asbo Mystery Play and other public works/ The Gild The Lily Files, Sadie Coles HQ, London (2011); and Spirits of Salt, Sadie Coles HQ, London (2009).
-Select group exhibitions include On Paper, Glynn Vivian Art Gallery, Swansea (2018); Frieze Sculpture 2018, Regent's Park, London (2018); Art Capital: Art for the Elizabeth line, Whitechapel Gallery, London (2018); Drawing Room Biennial 2017, Drawing Room, London (2017); The Peculiar People, Focal Point Gallery, Southend-on-Sea (2016); Drawing Biennial 2015, Drawing Room, London (2015); Regenerate Art, Kunstverein München, Munich (2014); Undone: Making and Unmaking in Contemporary Sculpture, Henry Moore Institute, Leeds (2010); E&K Arts Launch Collection (“the Exhibition”), Sotheby’s, London (2010); and The Dark Monarch: Magic and Modernity in British Art, Tate St Ives, St Ives (2009).
-His works are held in private and public collections including the Arts Council, London; the British Council, London; Bronx Museum of the Arts, New York; Channel 4 Television, London; Tate, London; Museum of Modern Art (MoMA), New York; and the Victoria and Albert Museum, London.
+Selected solo exhibitions include Your War - My Love, Galerie Simpson, Swansea (2018); Resistance is Fertile, Waddesdon Manor, Waddesdon (2015); Celestial Agriculture, New Art Centre, Salisbury (2015); The Rose Engine, The Modern Institute, Glasgow (2013); The Asbo Mystery Play and other public works/ The Gild The Lily Files, Sadie Coles HQ, London (2011); and Spirits of Salt, Sadie Coles HQ, London (2009).
+Selected group exhibitions include Summer Exhibition 2020, RA Royal Academy of Arts, London (2020); Alan Kane: 4 Bed Detached Home of Metal, The New Art Gallery, Walsall (2019); On Paper, Glynn Vivian Art Gallery, Swansea (2018); Frieze Sculpture 2018, Regent's Park, London (2018); Art Capital: Art for the Elizabeth line, Whitechapel Gallery, London (2018); Drawing Room Biennial 2017, Drawing Room, London (2017); The Peculiar People, Focal Point Gallery, Southend-on-Sea (2016); Drawing Biennial 2015, Drawing Room, London (2015); Regenerate Art, Kunstverein München, Munich (2014); Undone: Making and Unmaking in Contemporary Sculpture, Henry Moore Institute, Leeds (2010); E&K Arts Launch Collection (“the Exhibition”), Sotheby’s, London (2010); and The Dark Monarch: Magic and Modernity in British Art, Tate St Ives, St Ives (2009).

 Last updated: 06.05.2021